pantherfoundation/panther-core/contracts/contracts/protocol/pantherForest/README.txt

    Bus tree roots between networks.
 It may be done with or without SNARK proving (to be decide).
-10.A UTXO created on one network may be spent on another network only when the UTXO gets into the Bus tree on this first network, and the Ferry tree root gets updated on "another" network to include the new root of that Bus tree.
+10.A UTXO created on one network may be spent on another network only when the UTXO gets into the Bus tree on this first network, then the Ferry tree root gets updated on "another" network to include the new root of that Bus tree.
-   In other words, a UTXO be included in the "Ferry" tree, first Miners shall insert the batch with the UTXO to the Bus tree on the network the MASP tx take place at, and then Keepers shall update the new root of the Ferry tree on the network where the UTXO is to be spent.
+   In other words, in order a UTXO to be included in the Ferry tree, first Miners shall insert the batch with that UTXO to the Bus tree on the network the MASP tx take place at, and then Keepers shall update the new root of the Ferry tree on the network where the UTXO is to be spent.
 11.The Static tree gets hashed into the Forest root to decrease a public inputs to the on-chain verifier.
 It contains relatively rare updated params.
 These